 You don’t need anything fancy to prune lilac bushes – all you your pruning shears and long-sleeve garden gloves so you can protect your arms from scratches.
 Now let’s get you comfortable with pruning lilacs!

 Why Pruning Lilacs Should Be a Yearly Gardening Task

-Lilac bushes are beloved for their large clusters of fragrant florets and for their fragrance, so growing them several feet above your head would be a shame!
-If you have to look up at a 20-foot lilac bush to even see your blooms, then it’s time to prune it down – the right way!
+Lilac bushes are beloved for their large clusters of fragrant florets and for their fragrance, so growing them several feet above your head is a waste.
+If you have to look up at a 20-foot lilac bush to see your blooms, then it’s time to prune it down – the right way.